 When non league football was re-organised in 2006, Town were placed in the new Southern League Division One South and West.
 Their spell lasted just one season before they returned back to the SSML.

-Hanwell Town FC will compete in the Spartan South Midlands League Premier Division for the 2013-14 season.
+Hanwell Town FC will compete in the Southern League Division One East in the 2017-18 season.